kiegroup/github-action-build-chain/README.md

                                          to replace with the ReplacementEx --skipProjectCheckout <projects...>    A list of projects to skip checkout.
   --skipCheckout                         skip checkout for all projects.
+Overrides skipProjectCheckout (default: false) -fae, --fail-at-end                    Only fail the build afterwards; allow all non-impacted builds to continue (default: false)
-Overrides skipProjectCheckout (default: false) -h, --help                             display help for command
+  -h, --help                             display help for command
 ```